Sing to the Dawn (2008 film): Production

 Sing to the Dawn was produced by Infinite Frameworks (IFW), an animation studio based in Batam, Indonesia.
 The English-language version of the film was released on 30 October 2008 in Singapore, followed by Korea, Malaysia and Russia.
 The film was screened at Pusan International Film Festival in South Korea and in Santa Monica.

-Production was done in Batam over three years with a budget of USD 5 million.
+Production was done in Batam over three years with a budget of US$5 million.
 After the English version of the film was completed in 2008, it was distributed to various countries.
 Sing to the Dawn was not immediately released in Indonesia because IFW wanted to introduce the film to an international audience first.

 The film was an adaptation of a short story by Minfong Ho at the request of the Singapore government.
 The film was referred to as "the film work of the nation" by IFW, because out of the 150 animators in the studio, almost all were Indonesian except for five expatriates.
 The total number of expatriates involved is only 10.
 Many animators from Yogyakarta, London, and Solo were recruited for the production of this film.
 By contrast, the Singapore media wrote that the film is Singaporean because of the film initiative and funds from MediaCorp Raintree Pictures and Media Development Authority in Singapore.